Battle of Isandlwana: Zulu victory

 There was no casualty count of the Zulu losses by the British such as made in many of the other battles since they abandoned the field.
 Nor was there any count by the Zulu.
 Modern historians have rejected and reduced the older unfounded estimates.
-Historians Lock and Quantrill estimate the Zulu casualties as "... perhaps between 1,500 and 2,000 dead.
+Historians Ron Lock and Peter Quantrill estimate the Zulu casualties as "... perhaps between 1,500 and 2,000 dead.
 Historian Ian Knight stated: "Zulu casualties were almost as heavy.
 Although it is impossible to say with certainty, at least 1,000 were killed outright in the assault..."
 Historian Mike Snook estimated 1,500–2,000 Zulu dead, with a similar number wounded.
+King Cetshwayo mourned the loss of Zulu warriors and was quoted as saying "An assegai has been thrust into the belly of the nation.

 Some 1,000 Martini-Henry rifles, the two field artillery guns, 400,000 rounds of ammunition, three colours, most of the 2,000 draft animals and 130 wagons, provisions such as tinned food, biscuits, beer, overcoats, tents and other supplies, were taken by the Zulu or left abandoned on the field.
 Of the survivors, most were from the auxiliaries.
 The two field artillery guns which were taken to Ulundi as trophies, were later found abandoned by a British patrol after the Battle of Ulundi.